Drug Manufacturing Lawyer in Tacoma

 Understanding Drug Manufacturing Laws in Washington

 The term "manufacture" is broadly defined and can include cultivating, preparing, processing, or compounding a controlled substance.
-It's important to understand that you do not have to be caught in the final act of creating a drug to be charged.
+You do not have to be caught in the final act of creating a drug to be charged.
 The law also covers possessing the necessary chemicals, equipment, and precursor substances with the intent to manufacture.

 The severity of a drug manufacturing charge depends on the type and quantity of the drug involved, which Washington classifies into five schedules based on their potential for abuse.
 A knowledgeable Tacoma drug manufacturing lawyer will meticulously analyze the specific statute and schedule under which you are charged to find any weaknesses in the prosecution's case.